digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - Outline the sessions
 - Highlight that we offer in-person hacking sessions in the main work phase (week 6-11)
-- Very easy to schedule (Calendly), on short notice, online or in-person, whole team or part of it
+- Very easy to schedule (Calendly), on short notice, online or in-person, the whole team or part of it
 - We will discuss the current progress and next steps
 - We will help you solve the challenging tasks (we will not solve them for you)
 - Be prepared for the meeting: be able to explain the problem, describe and evaluate the different options you know
 - The hacking sessions should ensure a steady development flow.
 If you get stuck for more than a couple of days, meet with us!
 In the hacking sessions, we will not tell you the solution directly, but we will work on it together.
-After the session, you will have solved teh issue and/or know how to continue. (**TODO: require issues**)
+After the session, you will have solved the issue and/or know how to continue. (**TODO: require issues**)

 **If you are stuck for more than 2 days, schedule a meeting with us.**